 The framework is intended to be both forward looking (in terms of the science content that will be of central importance in the future) and reflective (in terms of current school science).
-Because it is impossible to predict with certainty the shape of school science in

-2009 and beyond, the choices made for 2009 should be revisited in response to future developments in school science.
+Because it is impossible to predict with certainty the shape of school science, the choices made for this framework should be revisited in response to future developments in school science.